 Dedicated to Promoting Optimum Animal Welfare and Supporting Responsible Choice

-Who?
+Who are we?
 AAAOR is a non-profit registered society, managed by volunteers.
-We provide free membership to animal owners.

-What?
+What do we do?
 We encouraging collaboration and professionalism in the Alberta Animal Health Care Industry.
 Our mission is to be proactive in aligning Alberta as a leader in North America by providing an environment where all certified animal health providers are respected and enhanced.
 Unfortunately, in many places in the US and Canada veterinarian acts have been changed with little to no input from the public.
-This has given veterinarians a monopoly over animal health care and increased animal health care costs for animal owners.
+This has given veterinarians a monopoly over animal health care and has increased animal health care costs for animal owners.